 Buy the University's health insurance which exceeds the immigration requirements:

 Once you enroll for 9 hours of classes, you will automatically receive Illinois State University's student insurance.
 It exceeds all of the immigration requirements and you don’t need to do anything to sign up for it.
-A fee of $204/semester will be added to your ISU bill under “General Fees.”
+For information on the cost of this insurance program, please visit the Student Health Services website.

 You can read the complete Aetna insurance brochure.
 In addition to covering standard insurance terms, the University's Aetna policy also includes outstanding worldwide medical assistance such as unlimited emergency medical evacuation and repatriation, emergency transport to your home country if a family member has a life-threatening condition, natural disaster evacuation, and more!